MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/ui-customization.md

 The items in a list in a sealed management pack in Service Manager can't be changed.
 In this example, you'll add a list item (phone) to the **Service Request Source** list and save it into an unsealed management pack, and then edit the new view by changing its name to **New Failed Service Requests**.
 You will finish this exercise by hiding the original Failed Service Requests view.
 As an administrator, you will still see the hidden view.

-To customize a list item, do the following:
+To customize a list item, follow these steps:

 1. In the Service Manager console, select **Library**.